 The Abbot Labs program is not likely to be used in other contexts, but it is an excellent example of the interest-driven tailoring of ADR in ongoing business relationships.

-E. Should the agreement provides for a reasoned award?
+E. Should the arbitration agreement provide for a reasoned award?

 There are three kinds of arbitration awards available.
-The first is a “standard” or “bare” award, stating that outcome with no discussion, the second is a “reasoned award,” which analyzes facts and evidence and makes a connection between them and the award.
-The requirement is not an exacting one.
-Not every point must be addressed.
+The first is a “standard” or “bare” award, stating the outcome with no discussion, the second is a “reasoned award,” which analyzes facts and evidence and makes a connection between them and the award.
 The third and most demanding is that the arbitrator makes detailed findings of fact and conclusions of law.
 The default of most American arbitration administrators appears to be the bare award.
 In contrast, most international arbitration providers require a reasoned award unless otherwise agreed.
 The more detailed the award, the more cost and delay it will entail.

 The choice should be made mindfully.
 If there is a possibility the client will want to challenge the award or engage in some form of the appeal process, a bare award is insufficient because it leaves nothing for the appellate panel to review.
 But the bare award ensures confidentiality.
 Conversely, on review, dispositive documents, including a reasoned award or findings and conclusions, become part of the record regardless of a private agreement to maintain secrecy.
 If confidentiality is key, a bare award should be agreed to.